Matt Vierling Player Props: Tigers vs. Rays

 Matt Vierling At The Plate

-- Vierling has driven home a run in 16 games this season (18.8%), including more than one RBI in 7.1% of his games and producing three or more of his team's runs on two occasions..
+- Vierling has an RBI in 16 of 86 games this season, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in two contests.

+- In 26 of 86 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.